mschmitt/chu300-notes/README.md

 I run Cachy OS with KDE Plasma and plasma-login-manager.
 Display rotated in KDE Display settings to match the laptop's orientation.
 (Never used in tablet or "tent" mode.)
 Then copied Plasma settings to login screen settings using the GUI.

+Screen rotation in firmware setup:

+ * Right rotation
+ * No other changes other than Secureboot disabled

 Screen rotation in */boot/limine.conf*:

 ```